dargall91/Krampus/Deliverable2.md

 **Did you deliver business value?**

 > Yes, basics of the Bus Scheduling system were implemented and working.
+This implementation provides the business value presented to the customer during Sprint 2 planning.

 **Are there things the team thinks it can do better in the next Sprint?**

-> Work more consistently, communicate better with the team when a problem arrives
+> Work more consistently and communicate better with the team when a problem arises.

 **How do you feel at this point?
 Get a pulse on the optimism of the team.**